arodmail/aws-doc/README.md

 #### Get Services

-The `kubectl get svc` lists all the services that are currently defined within the active context of your .kube/config file.
+The `kubectl get svc` command lists all the services that are currently defined within the active context of your `.kube/config` file.

 ```
 kubectl get svc